August 21 7:00pm – August 23 12:00pm

 While childcare will not be provided, there will be a family room available for little ones and their parents during the conference.

 The Vineyard USA Ethnic Diversity Working Team, who’s purpose is to increase ethnically diverse leaders at every level in the Vineyard, has set aside some funds to help prioritize Vineyard pastors and leaders of color to participate in national and regional Vineyard events.
-If you are a person of color and would like to apply for yourself or on behalf of a staff person or lay leader in your Vineyard church to attend, please complete the application.
+If you are a person of color and would like to apply for yourself or on behalf of a staff person or lay leader in your Vineyard church, please complete the application.
+Applications must be sent two weeks prior to the beginning of the event.

 Email email@example.com with any questions.